cnzdhs/computing-work/README.md

 Teachers are hardworking and patient filled with determination and dedication
-always gracious and inspirational
+always gracious, inspirational and caring

-They were sent to teach us
+You were sent to teach us and
-and to help us to comprehend
+to help us to comprehend
 and will continue till the end

 Education the teachers start
-Languages, Sciences, Humans and Art we learn the knowledge that they depart they will always stay in our heart
+we absorb the knowledge that they provide better versions of ourselves we become

-You moulded each of us with pride so all of us can decide how to live our life and how to abide by law's side
+You developed us with pride
+so we can decide
+how to live life
+and to abide by law's side

 If we sidetrack
 You never slack